Which directional term refers to a position closer to the head or... | Channels for Pearson+

 1

+Step 1: Understand the concept of directional terms in Anatomy.
+Directional terms are used to describe the locations of structures in relation to other structures or locations in the body.

-Understand the question: The problem is asking for the directional term that describes a position closer to the head or upper part of a structure in the human body.
+Step 2: Define the term 'Superior.'
+In anatomical terminology, 'Superior' refers to a position closer to the head or upper part of a structure in the human body.

-Review the definitions of the provided terms: 'Inferior' refers to a position farther from the head or toward the lower part of a structure.
-'Lateral' refers to a position farther from the midline of the body.
-'Anterior' refers to a position toward the front of the body.
-'Superior' refers to a position closer to the head or upper part of a structure.
+Step 3: Compare 'Superior' with the other options provided: 'Posterior' refers to the back side of the body, 'Anterior' refers to the front side of the body, and 'Inferior' refers to a position closer to the feet or lower part of a structure.

 Watch next